Enewsletter

 MARSHALL FIELD'S

-Be sure to read the September 14, 2009 issue of The New Yorker mag-azine.
+Even the highly respected The New Yorker magazine lamented the loss of Marshall Field's in its September 14, 2009 issue.
 Demonstrating more than an understanding of Marshall Field's, Patricia Marx captures the ethos of Marshall Field's, beginning with,

 In the beginning there was Marshall Field's, a dry good concern that grew to be thirty-six acres of everything money could buy (111 North State Street).